 Humans are fascinated by sharks, though they are largely misunderstood.
-The ones to be found off the coast of Cornwall are basking sharks, and a Padstow Sealife Safari can put you right up close to these marvellous creatures.
+The gentle giants to be found off the coast of Cornwall are basking sharks, and a Padstow Sealife Safari could put you up close to these marvellous creatures.

 The beautiful basking shark is the second largest living fish in our oceans (coming a close second to the whale shark) and only one of three plankton-eating sharks.
 Despite its enormous size and famed for having a cavernous mouth, the basking shark is actually a slow-moving filter-feeder and something of a gentle giant.
-Basking sharks are named so because they prefer to ‘bask’ in the water’s surface rather than dive down deep, and they use their enormous mouths to filter plankton from the water.
-In fact, a basking shark can filter the same volume of water that would be used to fill ten Olympic-sized swimming pools.
-IN JUST ONE HOUR.
-We love these graceful creatures and are blessed to spot them regularly from our boats.
+Basking sharks are named so because they appear to ‘bask’ at the water’s surface while they use their enormous mouths to filter plankton from the water.
+In fact, a basking shark can filter 2.5 million litres of water – the same volume of water that would be used to fill an Olympic-sized swimming pool IN JUST ONE HOUR.
+We love these graceful creatures and are blessed to have them visit Cornish waters each year.
 For more fun basking shark facts, read on…

 A basking shark can sometimes be confused with a great white shark, which causes fear and confusion for onlookers and swimmers!
 However, basking sharks are not as fat as great white sharks around the middle, and their teeth are a lot smaller (and mouths a lot bigger!).
 It’s common for the dorsal fin of a basking shark to flop on one side in adult basking sharks, and their snouts are pointed.
 The colour of a basking shark varies between dark brown, black and blue, depending on the individual, and their skin is very rough to touch.

 Fear not, basking sharks are gentle creatures who feed on plankton.
 If a shark sees a swimmer or a diver, it’s likely that it will swim away.
-They couldn’t even begin to swallow something as large as a person – a basking shark’s throat isn’t wide enough so it’s gag reflex would kick in and the human would be expelled.
+They couldn’t even begin to swallow something as large as a person – a basking shark’s throat isn’t wide enough.
 Also, basking sharks have tiny brittle hooked teeth which break easily, and gill rakers for filter feeding (not great big strong predatory teeth like the great white), so worry not – basking sharks cannot (and do not) eat humans!

 Basking sharks grow to lengths of over 35 feet (10 metres) and weights of around 2000kg (that’s over 300 stone!).
 These beauties are HUGE!
 They are the gentle giants of the ocean, second in size only to the whale shark.
 A basking shark’s mouth alone can be up to 3 feet wide… that’s a great basking shark fact for you!